What’s new on Netflix? Best movies and TV shows released daily - TheNewsTrace

 Tuesday 11th February: Cagaster of an Insect Cage season one

-A younger exterminator and a teenage woman attempt to monitor down her mom on this authentic anime sequence set 30 years after a illness has turned a lot of the inhabitants into carnivorous bugs… Watch on Netflix
+A younger exterminator and a teenage woman attempt to observe down her mom on this unique anime sequence set 30 years after a illness has turned a lot of the inhabitants into carnivorous bugs… Watch on Netflix

 Monday 10th February: Horse Lady

-Netflix Authentic: a socially awkward girl with a passion for arts and crafts, horses, and supernatural crime shows finds her more and more lucid goals trickling into her waking life.
+Netflix Unique: a socially awkward lady with a passion for arts and crafts, horses, and supernatural crime shows finds her more and more lucid goals trickling into her waking life.
 Watch on Netflix

 Sunday ninth February: Peter Rabbit